CSBM-Lab/SPROTify/README.md

 tar -xvzf tools/s4pred/weights.tar.gz
 ```

-If users have their own installation of s4pred, please ensure that the **weights** folder exists in the s4pred directory.
+- If users have their own installation of s4pred, please ensure that the **weights** folder exists in the s4pred directory.
+Users can simply append the parameter `--s4pred_path` to the command when running it.

 3. SPROTify requires a modified version of s4pred.
 After cloning the original repository, copy the patched files from `tools/` to overwrite the originals.